KxSystems/kx-vscode/README.md

     To configure a managed connection, enter *local* here.

-    To configure an unmanaged connection, enter any name here.
+    To configure an unmanaged connection, enter any name apart from *local* or *insights* here.

     *Enter the host name or ip address of the kdb server*